 “People waited years for us to get a pro sports franchise, and after we got it the market exploded,” says Craig Nyman, a lifelong Vegas local and self-proclaimed sports nut.
 “It’s been fun to watch.”

 While the sports scene in Las Vegas continues to swell, the city offers a slew of spectacular spots to watch your favorite teams play.
-Here are six we love.
+Here are five we love.

 The Book, The LINQ Hotel + Experience